tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter10/4.webp)

-At this point, even though this transaction is known to everyone (via a tool called Mempool), it cannot be considered as confirmed until it gets inserted in a block by miners, who are the only ones who validate transactions by including them in the blockchain.
+At this point, even though this transaction is known to everyone (via a tool called Mempool), it cannot be considered confirmed until it gets inserted in a block by a miner, who is the only one who validates transactions by including them in the blockchain.

 In fact, miners have the role of gathering valid and unconfirmed transactions to compile them into a block.
-In order for their block to be the next one in the Bitcoin blockchain, they must solve a cryptographic puzzle in a process called "proof of work".
+In a nutshell, they must solve a cryptographic puzzle in a process called "proof of work" in order for their block to be the next one in the Bitcoin blockchain.

 ![image](assets/en/chapter10/2.webp)